vedaldi/svm-struct-matlab/README_MATLAB.txt

                             Andrea Vedaldi

-This is a patch to Thorsten Joachims (http://www.joachims.org/) SVM-struct implementation that provides a simple MATLAB interface.
+This is a patch to Thorsten Joachims (http://www.joachims.org/) SVM-struct implementation that provides a simple-to-use MATLAB interface.

 COMPILING:

 To compile this software use the included Makefile.
-It should work out of the box on Linux and Mac OS X provied that MATLAB MEX program is in the command line path.
+It should work out of the box on Linux and Mac OS X provided that MATLAB MEX program is in the command line path.
 So just issue

 > make